Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Map between hydrodynamics and cosmology

 Nevertheless, if this picture is successfully realized and these various obstacles overcome, it will provide a fascinating perspective for both quantum gravity and analog gravity.
 On the one hand, we shall have access to experimentally controlled systems mimicking the very early universe, which can be tuned and reproduced at will.
 On the other hand, it will open the door to bypass a key limitation of analog gravity, namely that the curved background reproduced so far in any system does not contain any dynamical information on the system.
-By giving up the focus on reproducing the spacetime structure but instead focusing on auxiliary spaces such as the space of field configuration, analog gravity will emancipate itself from its current status, with potential new phenomena to be observed in the lab.
+By giving up the focus on reproducing the spacetime structure but instead focusing on auxiliary spaces such as the space of field configurations, analog gravity will emancipate itself from its current status to be constrained to simulate gravitational systems only at the kinematical level, with potential new phenomena to be observed in the lab.